 Zaha-Hadid-Haus, Spittelauer Lände, Wien-Alsergrund, Austria

-The watercolour designs, models and stained glass sample panel, and ZH Architects' renderings, for Clarke's unrealised collaboration with Zaha Hadid at Spittelau.
-The majority of the mouth-blown stained glass, traditionally leaded, would have clad the elevations along the axis of the building, with the mosaic element of the design forming four orange slashes on the roof which fold down the face of one side of the building.
-Clarke developed a new type of glass, which he christened 'Zaha-Glas', for the project – used in the sample panel for Spittelau, its first realised architectural application was in the ceiling scheme for Pfizer World Headquarters.
+In 1994, Zaha Hadid and Brian Clarke collaborated on a proposal for her building in Spittelau, Vienna.
+Ultimately unrealised, the integral art scheme for the housing estate was worked out through sketches, watercolour designs, several working architectural models and ZH Architects' renderings.
+A sample panel for a portion of the scheme, in itself a major independent artwork, was fabricated.
+The majority of the mouth-blown stained glass, traditionally but virtuosically leaded, would have clad the elevations along the axis of the building, with the mosaic element of the design forming four orange slashes on the roof which fold down the face of one side of the building.
+Clarke developed a new type of glass, without historical precedent, for the project, devised to accommodate the needs of the site – christened 'Zaha-Glas', it was blown for the sample panel for Spittelau, exhibited at the Tony Shafrazi Gallery in 1995 alongside Hadid's model and in the exhibition Brian Clarke and Linda McCartney: Collaborations at the Deutsches Glasmalerei-Museum, and in Switzerland at Vitromusée Romont.
+'Zaha-Glas' found its first realised architectural application in Clarke's 1996 interior scheme for Pfizer World Headquarters.